-Fenella plays a beautiful violin from the circle of Peter Guarneri of Venice, kindly on loan from Jonathan Sparey.
+Fenella plays on a G.B.
+Guadagnini violin kindly on loan from Jonathan Sparey.